HobnobMancer/cazy_webscraper/README.md

 - Update the unit tests to work with the new `cazy_webscraper` architecture
 - Update the documentation
 - Create video tutorials

-## cazy_webscraper

-`cazy_webscraper` is an application and Python3 package for the automated retrieval of protein data from the [CAZy](http://wwww.cazy.org/) database.
-The code is distributed under the MIT license.

-`cazy_webscraper` retrieves protein data from the [CAZy database](https://www.cazy.org) and stored the data in a local SQLite3 database.
-This enables users to integrate the dataset into analytical pipelines, and interrogate the data in a manner unachievable through the CAZy website.

-Using the `expand` subcommand, a user can retrieve:
-- Protein name, UniProt accession, EC numbers, PDB accessions and protein sequences from [UniProt](https://www.uniprot.org/)
-- CAZyme protein sequence data from [GenBank](https://www.ncbi.nlm.nih.gov/genbank/)
-- Protein structure files from the Research Collaboratory for Structural Bioinformatics (RCSB) Protein Data Bank [(PDB)](https://www.rcsb.org/)
-- Extract GenBank and UniProt protein sequences stored in the local CAZyme database and write them to FASTA file and/or BLAST database

-`cazy_webscraper` can recover specified CAZy Classes and/or CAZy families.
-These queries can be filtered by taxonomy at Kingdoms, genus, species or strain level.
-Successive CAZy queries can be collated into a single local database.
-A log of each query is recorded in the database for transparency, reproducibility and shareablity.

 ## Citation